tensorflow/tensorboard/tensorboard/examples/plugins/example_basic/README.md

 We recommend that your plugin have an intuitive name that reflects the functionality—users, seeing the name, should be able to identify that it is a TensorBoard plugin and its function.
 Also, we recommend that you include the name of the plugin as part of the Pip package.
 For instance, a plugin `foo` should be distributed in a Pip package named `tensorboard_plugin_foo`.

 A predictable package naming scheme not only helps users find your plugin, but also helps you find a unique plugin name by surveying PyPI.
-TensorBoard requires that all loaded plugins kave unique names.
+TensorBoard requires that all loaded plugins have unique names.
 However, the plugin name can differ from the [user-facing display name][display-name]; display names are not strictly required to be unique.

 [display-name]: https://github.com/tensorflow/tensorboard/blob/373eb09e4c5d2b3cc2493f0949dc4be6b6a45e81/tensorboard/plugins/base_plugin.py#L35-L39